gedeschaines/threeD/README.md

 ## Execution Prerequisites ##

-Latest development effort for the **threeD** program has been on a bootable Ubuntu 18.04 Linux system and on a Windows 10 Pro system with WSL2 running an Ubuntu 20.04 Linux distribution.
+Latest development efforts for the **threeD** program have been on bootable Ubuntu 14.04, 16.04 and 18.04 Linux systems, and on a Windows 10 Pro system with WSL2 running an Ubuntu 20.04 Linux distribution.
 Although **threeD** had been successfully built and executed with Cygwin on Windows 2000, XP and 7 systems, no work has been done recently to ensure the provided Makefile_Cygwin file will create a **threeD** executable.
 In addition to GNU make and gcc toolchains, the following libraries and applications are required to build and execute **threeD**, and work with captured pixel image files.

 + libX11-dev for X11 client-side library libX11 and include headers
 + libxt-dev for X11 toolkit intrinsics libXt and include headers